netdata/netdata/docs/guides/monitor/kubernetes-k8s-netdata.md

 or removed from Netdata as soon as the pods are created or destroyed.

 You can find these service discovery sections near the bottom of the menu.
 The names for these sections follow a
-pattern: first the name of the detected service, then a string of the module name, pod TUID, service type, port protocol, and port number.
+pattern: the name of the detected service, followed by a string of the module name, pod TUID, service type, port protocol, and port number.
 See the graphic below to help you identify service discovery sections.

 ![Showing the difference between cgroups and service discovery